 Yvonne Winspear created her bark thimbles in 1986.
 They are of a cork-like substance taken from the Ti-Tree Melaleuca in New South Wales.
 This paperbark is moulded over wooden thimbles of Tasmanian Leatherwood from a woodturner in West Gosford, NSW.
+At some stage Winspear must have run out of her leatherwood bases, as examples have been found with the paperbark wrapped over china thimbles.

 Aboriginal stick people were handpainted by Yvonne.
 About 600 of these thimbles were handmade.
+There is a gold foil map of Australia up in each apex.

-Another thimble made by Winspear are wooden thimbles with a chamois covering and they were handpainted to celebrate the Bicentenary of Australia in 1988.
+Another thimble design made by Winspear is wooden thimbles with a chamois covering and then handpainted to celebrate the Bicentenary of Australia in 1988.
 The flat apex is covered in tiny black beads.
 120 thimbles of this design were made

-Vicky Winters
+Vicky Winters WOOD Sydney

-WOOD

-Sydney

 Vicky Winters won an art competition when she handpainted a shoe with the traditional painting of her ancestors.
 She was commissioned by Barbara Kelly and Vicky used Tasmanian Robert Herron's thimbles for her rich Aboriginal designs that are handpainted and completely cover the thimble.
-These traditional designs feature those handed down from the Dreamtime and incorporate figures animals in the dot style of painting of her ancestors.
+These traditional designs feature those handed down from the Dreamtime and incorporate figures and animals in the dot style of painting of her ancestors.
 No two thimbles are alike.
 They are the only thimbles handpainted by an Aboriginal artist.
 Approximately 30-40 of each of these designs were painted by Winters.
-Unsigned yatt.
-Bl
+Unsigned